pinting/RoboLand/src/www/README.md

 The `www` folder contains the client.
 There is *no import or export* here, because the ES6 module support in the modern browsers are still in an early stage.
-Files in the lib directory bundled as `index.js`.
+Files in the lib directory bundled into `index.js`.